chasinggreg/Snowflake-SnowPro/data-warehouses.md

 Auto Resume allows Snowflake to <b>automatically resume the warehouse when any statement requires the use of the warehouse</b>, like any query or DML command.
 By default, it’s also enabled.

 ---

+## WHAT IS A WAREHOUSE IN SNOWFLAKE

+Defining "Warehouse" in Snowflake:

+- People who have been working with data for awhile might think of the term "Data Warehouse" as referring to a special collection of data structures, but in Snowflake, warehouses don't store data.
+- In Snowflake, Warehouses are "workforces" -- they are used to perform the processing of data.
+- When you create a Warehouse in Snowflake, you are defining a "workforce."

+Teams are Clusters, Team Members are Servers:

+- In the video, the workforce of each warehouse is a team.
+A small warehouse has a small team, but just one team.
+An extra-large warehouse has a large team, but just one team.
+- Snowflake Warehouse Sizes like eXtra-Small, Small, Medium, etc. all have one cluster.
+A small warehouse has one cluster made up of just a few servers.
+A larger warehouse has one cluster, made up of more servers.

+Scaling Up and Down:

+- Changing the size of warehouse changes the number of servers in the cluster.
+- Changing the size of an existing warehouse is called scaling up or scaling down.

+Scaling In and Out:

+- If multi-cluster/elastic warehousing is available (Enterprise edition or above) a warehouse is capable of scaling out in times of increased demand.
+(Adding temporary teams, made up of a collection of temporary workers).
+- If multi-cluster scaling out takes place, clusters are added for the period of demand and then clusters are removed (snap back) when demand decreases.
+(Removing temporary teams).
+- The number of servers in the original cluster dictates the number of servers in each cluster during periods where the warehouse scales out by adding clusters.

 ## SNOWFLAKE SNOWPRO EXAM QUESTIONS